Hochschild cohomology of dg manifolds associated to integrable distributions

 of holomorphic polydifferential operators over $X$.
 Its total cohomology is isomorphic to the Hochschild cohomology of the complex manifold $X$ (cf.~\cites{Caldararu, Yekutieli}), i.e.,

-Applying Theorem~\ref{Thm: KD for integrable distributions} to the perfect integrable distribution $T_X^{0,1} \subset T_\mathbb{C} X$, we obtain the following \begin{theorem} Let $(\M,Q) = (T_X^{0,1}[1],\bar{\partial})$ be the dg manifold arising from a complex manifold $X$.
+Applying Theorem~\ref{Thm: KD for integrable distributions} to the perfect integrable distribution $T_X^{0,1} \subset T_\mathbb{C} X$, we obtain the following \begin{theorem} Let $(T_X^{0,1}[1],\bar{\partial})$ be the dg manifold arising from a complex manifold $X$.
 We have the following commutative diagram of cohomology groups

-\end{theorem} From this theorem, we conclude that Kontsevich-Duflo type theorem for complex manifolds~\cites{Kon, CV} (see also \cite{LSXpair}) is a direct consequence of the Kontsevich-Duflo type isomorphism (Theorem~\ref{prop: KD for dg manifold}) for the dg manifold $(T_X^{0,1}[1],\bar{\partial})$. \begin{theorem} For every complex manifold $X$, the composition
+\end{theorem} From this theorem, we conclude that the Duflo-Kontsevich theorem for complex manifolds~\cites{Kon, CV} (see also \cite{LSXpair}) is a direct consequence of the Duflo-Kontsevich type isomorphism (Theorem~\ref{prop: KD for dg manifold}) for the dg manifold $(T_X^{0,1}[1],\bar{\partial})$. \begin{theorem} For every complex manifold $X$, the composition

 is an isomorphism of Gerstenhaber algebras, where the square root of the Todd class